 Meet the Associate Family Consultants team

-Liz is ably supported by a team of 12 associate family consultants.
+Liz and Wendy are ably supported by a team of 12 associate family consultants.
 Together, they act as ‘critical friend’ to Dimensions’ operational teams (or ‘stones in the shoe’ as CEO Steve Scown prefers to call them!)
 The family consultants are there to help families express concerns, to act as intermediary to help bridge the communications gaps that can sometimes exist between providers and families, and to champion the rights of families across Dimensions.
 Seven of our family consultants are also trained to quality check services.

 Demand for a ‘family voice’ around the table has, rightly, never been greater.
 We believe Dimensions is unique in having so many family consultants.
 Meet them here: